Learn how to clean white shoes.

 The Takeaway: Don’t Toss Your Stained White Shoes, Give Cleaning a Try!

 Whether your chocolate ice cream dripped and made a mess or you stepped in something sticky at the state fair, don’t throw out your tried-and-true white shoes.
 Instead, give cleaning them a try.
 Who knows?
-You might have a great outcome and get to enjoy many more wearings.
+Once you know how to clean white shoes, you might have a great outcome and enjoy many more wearings.